petrelharp/popbio/README.md

 : Species interactions in SLiM: predator-prey models

-[Here](notebooks/2019/schedule_2019.html) are notebooks from last time this course was taught.
+[Here](notebooks/2019/schedule_2019.html) are notebooks from a previous time this course was taught.

 ## Prerequisites: